AnnaWilliford/SWC_Fall2019_test/Lesson1_UnixShell.md

 c) Go back where you came from (with `cd -` command).
 d) Go one directory up.
 e) Try relative and absolute paths.
 f) Get comfortable navigating across file system - try changing directories into different folders within `SWC` folder and explore there contents.
-Use `-a` flag, does every directory has hidden files?
+Use `-a` flag, does every directory have hidden files?

 ### 2b.
 Bash: make new files and directories